Press Releases

 Actress Melissa J. Martinez with the stunning outdoor scenery featured in “Color of Threads;” image courtesy of Walla Walla University

-Sonscreen Films is proud to announce that "Color of Threads," a historical short film, will screen at its first in-competition film festival, the Walla Walla Movie Crush, this weekend (July 5-7, 2024).
+Sonscreen Films is proud to announce that "Color of Threads," a historical short film, showed at the San Antonio Film Festival, on Wednesday, July 31, 2024.
+This marks the second, in-competition screening for the film, which premiered at the Walla Walla Movie Crush earlier in the month.

 The film, produced by Walla Walla University (WWU), has been accepted into two additional festivals: The Albuquerque Film & Music Experience and the Gig Harbor Film Festival, both this fall.
 Filmmakers expect further screening announcements in the coming months.